Biomacromolecular Structure

 BMS SIG Meetings

 The 5-year program of BMS SIG meetings will be deployed at five geographically diverse locations.
 The first meeting in-person meeting was held in 2022 at the University of Leeds with the training elements will focus on hydrogen-deuterium exchange mass spectrometry and native mass spectrometry.
 Please see more details on this event here.
-The next in-person meeting will be 9-10th November 2023 at the University of Birmingham.
+The next in-person meeting will be on the 25-26th of October 2024 at the University of Dundee.
 Details on this event can be found here.

 BMS SIG Meeting Format